thecredibleway/thecredibleway-com/docs/faq/questions/would-a-loving-god-send-good-people-to-hell.md

 they have not truly known Him. *"Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven"*.
 The question is not about how good a person is in comparison to others but whether they have accepted God's provision for salvation through Jesus Christ.
-They need to also do with the Bible says and have a relationship with God - it isn't about saying a prayer and living a life like the world does.
+They need to also do with what the Bible says and have a relationship with God - it isn't about saying a prayer and living a life like the world does.
 We are called to live for God and not for self.

 ## God's Justice, Mercy and Love